Luegg/PhEnum/readme.md

 # PhEnum

-An enum implementation in PHP (with namespace support)
+An enum implementation in PHP.

+* Works with namespaces
+* ...

 ## Example